OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/nonlinear/nonlinear_block_gs.rst

 NonlinearBlockGS
 ****************

-The NonlinearBlockGS solver applies Block Gauss-Seidel (also known as Fixed Point Iteration) to the components and subsystems in the system.
+The NonlinearBlockGS solver applies Block Gauss-Seidel (also known as fixed-point iteration) to the components and subsystems in the system.
 This is mainly used to solve cyclic connections.
 You should try this solver for systems that satisfy the following conditions: